danieljprice/splash/docs/getting-started.rst

 Development version
 ~~~~~~~~~~~~~~~~~~~

 SPLASH and giza (the plotting backend) both have public repositories, so you can check out the latest and greatest code at any time.
+Both the splash and giza repositories are generally stable, so it is usually safe to get the very latest version.
 Just use:

 Mac OS via homebrew::

   brew tap danieljprice/all
   brew install --HEAD splash

+or compile from source following the instructions below.

 Compiling from source
 ---------------------